gusreid/gus-reid/content/classes.md

 - Being calm
 - Relaxing
 - Moving from the centre
-- Being grounded
+- Grounding
-- Feeling the whole body and the space around the body **Through...**
+- Unifying the whole body
+**Through...**
 - Visualisation and feeling-states
 - Task-oriented training